-Registration is now open for classes starting on September 7, 2016.
-Click here to download registration packet, including school calendar.
+Registration is now open for classes starting on September 22, 2018.
+Please download the following materials for the 2018-2019 school year:

-- School is open to students in Kindergarten through Grade 7.
-Rimon will also feature a leadership program led by Rabbi Aviva Fellman for Post B’nai Mitavah students on Wednesday afternoons and Shabbat mornings, plus twice-monthly supplemental learning sessions on Monday evenings.
+- School is open to students in Pre-Kindergarten through Grade 7.
+Rimon also features a leadership program led by Rabbi Aviva Fellman for Post B’nai Mitavah students on Wednesday afternoons and Shabbat mornings, plus twice-monthly supplemental learning sessions on Monday evenings.

 - Opportunities for familiy activities and outings are scheduled for selected Sundays throughout the school year.